 "Sometimes the grossest discrimination can lie in treating things that are different as though they were exactly alike."
 Jenness v.
 Fortson, 403 U.S. 431, 441-42 (1971).
 Such is the flaw with the new Title IX rule before this Court.
-The new Title IX regulations alter that law in a manner inconsistent with its text and its purpose.
-More than that, by demanding that education be sex blind, the new regulations twist a landmark civil rights law into one that actively harms women.
+The new Title IX regulations expand the scope of that law beyond its text and its purpose.
+More than that, by demanding that education be sex blind, the rule actively harms women in contexts where sex matters.

 The rise of women's athletics in the United States is one of the crowning achievements of Title IX.
-Athletics are nowhere discussed in the statutory text of Title IX, but Congress explicitly tasked the Executive Branch with issuing regulations on the subject.
+Athletics are not discussed in the text of Title IX, although Congress tasked the Executive Branch with issuing regulations on the subject.
 See Pub.
 L. 93-380, § 844, 88 Stat.
 484 (Aug.
 21, 1974) ("The Secretary shall prepare and publish ... proposed regulations implementing the provisions of Title IX of the Education Amendments of 1972 relating to the prohibition of sex discrimination in federally assisted education programs, which shall include with respect to intercollegiate athletic activities reasonable provisions considering the nature of particular sports.").
-From the very beginning, Title IX regulations authorized schools to offer separate-sex teams "where selection for such teams is based upon competitive skill or the activity involved is a contact sport" while requiring that the schools "provide equal athletic opportunity for members of both sexes."
+From the very beginning, Title IX regulations have authorized schools to offer separate-sex teams "where selection for such teams is based upon competitive skill or the activity involved is a contact sport" while requiring that the schools "provide equal athletic opportunity for members of both sexes."
 34 C.F.R.
 106.41.
 Congress held hearings on these Title IX regulations and left them in place.
 See North Haven Bd. of Ed. v.
 Bell, 456 U.S. 512, 531-33 (1982).

-The Plaintiffs-Appellees have briefed how the new regulations despite protests to the contrary-affect women's athletics as a legal matter.
-See Brief of Kansas (Docket No. 159) at 34-37.
+The Parties have briefed how the new regulations-despite protests to the contrary-affect women's athletics as a legal matter.
+See Brief of Rapides Parish Sch.
+Bd.
+(Docket No. 129) at 5-7.
 Amici will not belabor the legal argument here.
 As physiologists, however, Amici have an extensive understanding of the practical effect of Title IX on athletics.